 This very yellow Chinese pattern is from a vase.

-The red coloured background on this Chinese pattern is a very common colour for Chinese dinnerware.
+The red background on this Chinese pattern is a prevalent colour for Chinese dinnerware.

-I’m pretty sure the bowls in my local Chinese restaurant have this pattern on them.
+I’m sure the bowls in my local Chinese restaurant have this pattern.
 Or something very similar.

 Traditional Chinese patterns featuring butterflies and flowers.

-There are more Chinese patterns to be found with Albert Racinet Polychrome ornaments.
+More Chinese patterns can be found with Albert Racinet Polychrome ornaments.
 And many more printable art and design prints here.

 You’ll find a few more traditional Chinese patterns here with this collection of dragon pictures.

-If you like these traditional Chinese patterns, you will probably love these old Japanese art prints from Shin-bijutsukai magazine and these traditional Japanese patterns.
+If you like traditional Chinese patterns, you will probably love these old Japanese art prints from Shin-Bijutsukai magazine and these traditional Japanese patterns.
 Or the beautiful interior floral patterns of William Morris.
-Other fabulous collections of vintage images on Picture Box Blue.
+There are also other fabulous collections of vintage images on Picture Box Blue.

 I’ve also used the lovely Chinese patterns to decoupage some scallop shells for a beautiful shell dish homemade gift.
 They have also been used to make cute tea light jars or hanging paper lanterns for the Chinese New Year.